jantonioavalos/jantonioavalos/src/content/posts/portfolio-video-center.md

 I failed on providing clear guidance on metadata.
 It was weird for developers to display the timestamp in the format I proposed.
 When to show time in hours or days?
 Why?
 At the beginning it was just a nice idea from other websites.
 But later, we noticed how easier was to read "_2 months ago_" than "_05/05/2019 4:53 P.M._".
 Besides it's shorter.

-### Research articles and visual examples are very persuasive

-I was very limited by the video technology.
-So in the lack of video player features, I focused the design on a clear search journey.
-Explaining this to stakeholders was challenging, they saw every white space as a wasted opportunity to conversions.
-I had to explain the value of a good Information Architecture.

 ### Very detailed content into mockups wasn't necessary

-So much content details on the UI was not as useful than the styles and markup I delivered.
 I would've used that time to create a better guide on how to use the UI instead of looking for examples and placing the real data into hi-fid mockups.

 ### Start with a creative strategy saves meeting time